-- (1) New programs should not be implemented which change the institutional mission, unless the institution also receives approval for expanding the institutional mission; - (2) New programs which will require significant additional expense investments for implementation should not be implemented unless the institution demonstrates that: - (i) The expenses will be addressed by effective reallocations of existing institutional resources; or - (ii) The expenses can be legitimately spread out over future years and will be covered by reasonably anticipated additional net revenues from new enrollments; - (3) A new undergraduate program which is significantly similar to an existing program already in the geographic service area should not be implemented unless the institution requesting the new program demonstrates a compelling need in the service area that is not being met by the existing program: Provided, That the academic programs of the exempted schools are not to be taken into consideration except as it relates to academic programs offered at West Virginia University in Beckley and West Virginia University Institute of Technology in Beckley. - (C) The commission shall approve or disapprove proposed academic degree programs in those instances where approval is required as soon as practicable.
-The commission shall maintain by rule a format model by which a new program approval shall be requested by an institution.
-When a request for approval of a new program is submitted to the commission, the chancellor shall provide notice within two weeks as to whether the submission meets the required format, and if it does not the chancellor shall identify each specific deficiency and return the request to the institution.
-The institution may re-file the request for approval with the commission to address any identified deficiencies.
-Within 30 days after the chancellor's confirmation that the request meets the required format, the commission shall either approve or disapprove the request for the new program.
+(II) The expenses can be legitimately spread out over future years and will be covered by reasonably anticipated additional net revenues from new enrollments;

+(iii) A new undergraduate program which is significantly similar to an existing programalready in the geographic service area should not be implemented unless the institution

+197 (C) The commission shall approve or disapprove proposed academic degree programs in 198 those instances where approval is required as soon as practicable.
+The commission shall 199 maintain by rule a format model by which a new program approval shall be requested by an 200 institution.
+When a request for approval of a new program is submitted to the commission, the 201 chancellor shall provide notice within two weeks as to whether the submission meets the required 202 format, and if it does not the chancellor shall identify each specific deficiency and return the 203 request to the institution.
+The institution may refile the request for approval with the commission 204 to address any identified deficiencies.
+Within 30 days after the chancellor's confirmation that the 205 request meets the required format, the commission shall either approve or disapprove the request 206 for the new program.
 The commission may not withhold approval unreasonably.

-(40) Distribution of funds appropriated to the commission, including incentive and performance-based funds;
+207 (36) Distribution of funds appropriated to the commission, including incentive and208 performance-based funds;